supreetsingh10/lyricist/README.md

-#About
+# About

-I want to type fast, I love working on the terminal and I love Rock and Roll.
-This command line application checks all 3.
+I want to type fast, I love working on the terminal, and I love Rock and Roll.
+This command-line application checks all three.
-A fast typing training application, that trains you on lyrics of rock and metal, uses the api of Genius.
+A fast typing training application that trains you on rock and metal lyrics uses Genius's API.